pateldivyesh1323/todo-cli/README.md

 # Todo CLI Application

 This is a simple command-line To-Do application written in Go.
-The application allows users to manage their tasks efficiently by providing commands to add, list, and mark tasks as completed.
+The application allows users to manage their tasks efficiently by providing commands to add, list, delete and mark tasks as completed.
 Tasks are displayed in a neatly formatted table with borders.

 ---